Mortgage Overpayments: How They Save You Thousands

 How much can overpayments save?

-If you overpay by £100 every month from the start, you would save approximately £16,300 in total interest and pay off your mortgage three years and five months early.
-Increase that to £200 a month and the savings jump to around £27,800 in interest, with your mortgage cleared nearly six years ahead of schedule.
-Even a modest £50 per month saves roughly £8,700 and takes almost two years off the term.
+Add £100 every month from the start and you would knock around £16,300 off the total interest and be mortgage-free three years and five months early.
+Raise that to £200 a month and the interest saving climbs to about £27,800, with the balance cleared nearly six years ahead of schedule.
+Even £50 a month is worth roughly £8,700 and takes almost two years off the term.

-Try our overpayment calculator to see the exact figures for your own mortgage.
-The results might surprise you.
+Put your own balance, rate and term into our overpayment calculator to see the numbers for your mortgage.

 Overpayment savings on a £200,000 mortgage (4.5%, 25-year term)